Motokaptia/ember-cli-prerender/README.md

 - suffer from long initial load and render times, specially on mobile devices with slower networks, because pages don't render until Javascript assets are loaded.
 This affects the **user experience** and consequently the **search engine ranking**.
 - may not be crawled properly by search engines, even though search engine crawlers can now render Javascript to some extent.
+- cannot have title, description and meta tags on a per page basis for social media and search engine crawler bots.

 ## The solution